The internet is a world of its own; there is space for anyone to start a business, build a community, teach, and even share personal stories.

-Bloggers often think that keyword research is a difficult process, in reality, the opposite is the case.
+Bloggers often think keyword research is difficult; the opposite is true.
 With the right tools and knowledge, you can research the right keywords for your campaign.

 Study the Search Results

-Doing keyword research is one thing, knowing what is working in search results is another.
+Doing keyword research is one thing; knowing what works in search results is another.

 After picking your seed keyword, head over to Google and do these things: